 Whether you are buying a new feeding bottle or acquiring used feeding equipment from a friend or relative, it is important to have it sterilized at least once before using it.
 Sterilization can be done once in a while to make sure that your baby’s feeding bottle is bacteria and germ-free.

 In the first three to six months of your baby, sterilization is often observed on a daily basis.
 Clean feeding bottles that haven’t been used within the day must be re-sterilized prior to using it again.

-Moreover, it is also important to sterilize the bottles more often or before every use if your baby is sick to prevent possibilities of further bacterial infection.
+Moreover, it is also important to sterilize the bottles more often or before every use if your baby is sick to prevent the possibility of further bacterial infection.
 In fact, CDC recommends sterilization for babies who were born prematurely or with immune system problems.

 Should You Boil Your Baby Bottle?

-Cleaning your baby's feeding bottle is not 100% effective in eliminating germs and bacteria.
-Sterilization is that extra step towards making the bottle 100% germ and bacteria-free.
+Cleaning your baby’s feeding bottle is not 100% effective in eliminating germs and bacteria.
+Sterilization is that extra step toward making the bottle 100% germ and bacteria-free.